TCP/IP

 Then we pass some edpnet routers and then travel

-belnet is a fast backbone network
+to belnet.
+The Belgian belnetbelnet is a fast backbone network

 which include universities and public institutions.

-The last router we see is called vrt.customer.brussels.belnet.net
+The last router we see is called vrt.customer.brussels.belnet.net.

-From this name you can deduce that the VRT is a customer of belnet
+From this name you can deduce that the VRT is a customer of belnet in

 Brussels.